envisionnew/ftc-techtonic-gears/README.md

-# ftc-the-dream-team
+# Tectonic Gears #12684

-Team Repository for FTC The Dream Team 12684
+Repository for Tectonic Gears for the 2017-2018 FTC Relic Recovery challenge.